r3bl-org/r3bl-open-core/cmdr/README.md

 - If you want to generate log output for `giti`, run `giti -l`.
 For example, `giti -l branch delete`.
 To view this log output run `nu run log`.

+## R3BL edi - edit Markdown files in your terminal in style

+<a id="markdown-r3bl-edi---edit-markdown-files-in-your-terminal-in-style" name="r3bl-edi---edit-markdown-files-in-your-terminal-in-style"></a>

+🦜 [`edi`](https://github.com/r3bl-org/r3bl-open-core/tree/main/cmdr/src/edi) is a TUI Markdown
+editor that lets you edit Markdown files in your terminal in style 💖.

 ## Run `edi` binary target

 <a id="markdown-run-edi-binary-target" name="run-edi-binary-target"></a>

 <!--